mvolkmann/blog/src/progressive-web-apps.md

 - service worker posts a message to the web app to send it some of the fetched data
 - web app updates the DOM using the received data

+TODO: Implement message passing between a page and a service worker and in the other direction.
+Then document the required code here.

 ## Caching Strategies